 In 1983, the church created a Memorial Garden, creating 192 side-by-side 12" square units for receiving cremated remains.
 Next to the memorial garden is an iron fence enclosed plot marking the remains of world-famous orchestra conductor Eugene Ormandy, and his wife, Gretel.

 In 2004, the churchyard was the site for a 4-day ‘shoot’ for Walt Disney movie, “National Treasure” starring Nicolas Cage.

 The churchyard is open seven days, during daylight hours, and closed on national holidays.
 While there is no admission charge, contributions are appreciated.

-Special churchyard tours, conducted by docents, are available upon request and it is best to schedule them well in advance.
-Click here to schedule a tour.
+Special churchyard tours, conducted by docents, are available upon request and it is best to schedule them in advance.
+Call the church office (215-925-8051) for more information.

-For information about persons buried (or proportedly buried) at Old Pine Church Third Presbyterian until the 1953 merger with Scots Church (Third, Scots Church) and the 1959 merger with Mariners Church (Third, Scots and Mariners Church) click here to submit a written request.
+For information about persons buried (or proportedly buried) at Old Pine Church Third Presbyterian until the 1953 merger with Scots Church (Third, Scots Church) and the 1959 merger with Mariners Church (Third, Scots and Mariners Church), call the church office to be connected with one of our church historians.
 In addition to Old Pine Church burial records, limited interment information for Mariners Church and Holland-Scots Church members is available at Woodland Cemetery and Mount Moriah Cemetery.
 No information is available for either First Presbyterian Church members interred from the then Bank Street burial ground to Laurel Hill or Second Presbyterian Church members on Arch or Market Streets.

 The Friends of Old Pine Street's mission is to aid and assist in preserving, maintaining, promoting and developing educational programs for the betterment of Old Pine Street Colonial Graveyard.
 To learn more visit www.oldpineconservancy.org.